 And I’d like to say that idolatry is a new dynamic, but it was just as dangerous in Jeremiah’s world as it is in ours.

 As the book of Jeremiah opens, the world is crumbling around Jeremiah’s feet.
 The prophet was called in the last days before the Babylonian Exile of the Israelites.
 The people of God were scrambling to align themselves with the powers of the day.
 Some suggested the path of violence: God’s people must partner with the enemies of Babylon, and fight against her power and survive to fight another day.
 Others suggested the path of appeasement: that they give up and try to align themselves with Babylon herself, try to make peace and save their own hides.

 But God tells Jeremiah that he needs to tell them that they are all wrong.

 Jeremiah, of course, thought this was a horrible idea.
 “So you want me to make everyone mad, telling them that they are all wrong?
 Tell the war hawks that war is a miserable plan, and tell the peace doves that peace does not matter if you don’t have the right heart of obedience?
 Well, God, that sounds like a job for someone older, and wiser, and more skilled orally, and, well, absolutely anyone else but me.”
 Just like Moses and Gideon and Isaiah, and really most of God’s prophets, Jeremiah told God that he was just not skilled enough to be used by God.

 But we can see Jeremiah’s point, right?
-In the world of competing ideologies, and competing idolatries, it takes some series guts to walk in and tell them that they are all wrong.
+In the world of competing ideologies, and competing idolatries, it takes some serious guts to walk in and tell them that they are all wrong.
 But that is exactly what God told him to do.

 But Jeremiah would not go into this task empty-handed.
 Like the old cliché goes, God doesn’t call the equipped; God equips the called.
 Jeremiah’s age or experience or ability were all completely irrelevant.
 God would give him what he needed to accomplish this task.